 - If you cancel after January 23rd, 2020, you forfeit your entire trip fee.

 - As such, we strongly recommend all ecotourists purchase travel insurance immediately after signing up for the tour, as such insurance generally covers unforeseen events that lead to cancellations.

 In order to take part on this trip, you will be required to sign a liability waiver acknowledging the inherent risks of ecotourism in Ecuador, and legally releasing SAVE THE FROGS! and affiliated trip operators and personnel from legal damages and consequences.
 Please click here for our full ecotour terms and conditions.

 If you would like to join the SAVE THE FROGS!
 Eastern Ecuador Ecotour and have the trip of your lifetime, then you are in the right place!
-Please take a few moments to complete the Expression of Interest Form below, and we will be in touch with you soon to answer all your questions and help you register.
+Please complete the Ecotour Expression of Interest Form, and we will be in touch with you soon to answer all your questions and help you register.
 We are looking forward to finding frogs and enjoying Ecuador’s spectacular scenery with you!